wrenfold/wrenfold/paper/paper.md

   _p_out(1, 0) = v012;
 }
 ```
 The generated C++ is intended to be maximally type agnostic.
-Vectors and matrices are passed as generic types, such that a wide variety of linear algebra frameworks can be supported at runtime.
-Note that common sub-expressions `v009` and `v012` have been extracted into variables so that they may be reused.
+Vectors and matrices are passed as generic types, such that a wide variety of linear algebra frameworks can be supported at runtime.[^6] Note that common sub-expressions `v009` and `v012` have been extracted into variables so that they may be reused.

+[^6]: We provide instructions for adding support for third-party matrix libraries at: [https://wrenfold.org/reference/integrating_code](https://wrenfold.org/reference/integrating_code).
+Support for Eigen is provided by default.

+# Future Work

+`wrenfold` is designed to be extensible.
+Future avenues for improvement include:

+* Adding new target languages, for example shader code (GLSL/HLSL) or CUDA.
+* Extending the list of built-in core math functions.
+* Generalizing the symbolic expression tree to reason about matrix expressions (thereby enabling vertorization of output code in some instances).

 # Resources

 * GitHub repository: [https://github.com/wrenfold/wrenfold](https://github.com/wrenfold/wrenfold)
 * Website: [https://wrenfold.org](https://wrenfold.org)

-# References

 # Acknowledgements

-We acknowledge code contributions from Himel Mondal.
+We acknowledge code contributions and feedback from: Himel Mondal, Anurag Makineni, Rowland O'Flaherty, and Chao Qu.